From Star Trek: Theurgy Wiki

 Taking the people that she could, with the survivors they had accumulated they ran to a nearby airstrip hoping that they could get off the surface.
 The planet, their race, was not going to win.
 If they were going to survive and carry on the legacy of the El-Aurians than people needed to survive and get off the planet's surface.
 Those that were lost, were lost, and there was no way to get them back.
 They were either dead, or dead by assimilation.
 They barely made it to a shuttle, so few were left but they loaded the survivors onto the Shuttle.
 As the door closed the Borg were descending on the air field but their pilot got them up into the air and through the atmosphere as fast as possible.
 They entered into warp as quickly as they could with no real direction in mind what so ever.
 They just wanted to escape, to live, to find a way to survive.
 That was all they could do now.
 Their race scattered to the winds.

-For weeks, they sat crammed in this small shuttle, going as far as they could to the other end of the galaxy.
-It was such a long time they spent on the shuttle that eventually the engines wore down from lack of maintenance and no one could fix it so they spent a two months in the utter darkness of space with just life support and a few rations to get them through.
+For weeks at a time, they sat crammed in a small evacuation shuttle, going as far as they could one warp jump after another from system to system in search of a new home.
+So much time was spent on the shuttle that eventually the engines began to wear down from lack of maintenance and fuel.
+No one could fix it so they spent two months in the utter darkness of space with just life support and a few rations to get them through.
 It was then that Zyrao discovered her fears of space, because even though she knew that the Borg weren't after them by this point, the fear was they could be.
 And every night the nightmares would hit all of them.
 Worn down by their lack of care and by the horrors they had witnessed, fears compounded in the mind of the shuttle crew.

 Zyrao was not the sort to be taken down by anyone and she had a fighter's spirit.
 She did what she could.
 Eating what food was given and bulking herself up with exercise.
 She never asked a question about an order given.
 With her strength, determination, and drive, she quickly gained the eyes of some of the Kzinti that liked to place bets on fights.
 She was chosen among others and taken to a large arena.
 There she was trained, fed, and bet on against beasts and other slaves.
 Each battle won earned her one of her many tattoos.
 Triumphs meant life, a loss was nearly certain death.
 Knowing she did not want to die in the arena Zy fought with everything in her being and would do so for years.